Slim-Beatnik/ct-Module06-js-react-Assignment02-eComm-prod-listing-app/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the none.
+Distributed under the NO LICENSE.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>